HistoricSiteMarkers

 Marker Inscription

-(Front bottom of Bethune's dress:) (copyright symbol) 73 Berks (Front of base:) MARY McLEOD BETHUNE 1875 1955 (Front of base, in script:) Let her works praise her (Bronze plaque, front of base:) ERECTED JULY 10, 1974 BY THE NATIONAL COUNCIL OF NEGRO WOMEN
+(Front bottom of Bethune's dress:) (copyright symbol) 73 Berks (Front of base:) MARY McLEOD BETHUNE 1875 1955 (Front of base, in script:) Let her works praise her (Bronze plaque, front of base:) ERECTED JULY 10, 1974 BY THE NATIONAL COUNCIL OF NEGRO WOMEN… transcription continues on the marker

 The Story